martinberlin/udpx/README.md

 Both where developed by Samuel and are used by UDPX.
 This firmware a part of integrating this libraries has the MQTT part to register in Pixelpusher.
 Although all this is evolving and in the future they will be a [GO api](https://github.com/IoTPanic/pixelpusher) that may handle this part as well.

+## Mission of this originally was

+[Pixelpusher API](https://github.com/IoTPanic/pixelpusher) is a work in progress by IoTPanic that will use a DMX like architecture to control LEDS.
+UDPX represents the ESP32 firmware where this Protocols will be tested and implemented.
+It's a collaborative effort of a team of makers that like tinkering with Espressif microcontrollers.
+Is still a work in progress.

 ## Testing the Firmware

 Although this repository has a **examples/test** where there is a small tester the official way to Test it is to use @hputzek NodeJs tester that is located in this Repository: